 The Company does not currently have any revenue producing operations and may, from time to time, report a working capital deficit.
 To maintain its activities, the Company will require additional funds which may be obtained either by the sale of equity capital or by entering into an option or joint venture agreement with a third party providing such funding.
-There is no assurance that the Company will be successful in obtaining such additional financing; failure to do so could result in the loss or substantial dilution of the Company's interest in the Lacy Property, the Silver Strand Project, the Eliza Silver Project and the Silverton Silver Project.

-MANAGEMENT DISCUSSION AND ANALYSIS For the Three Months Ended December 31, 2021 (Expressed in Canadian Dollars)
+MANAGEMENT DISCUSSION AND ANALYSIS For the Six Months Ended March 31, 2022 (Expressed in Canadian Dollars)